brad-hobbswd/no-weapon/README.md

 - Privacy Policy
 ---
 ## Website
-The site is built with lightweight, responsive technologies.
+Built with modern web standards for a clean and responsive reading experience.
 - HTML5
 - CSS3
 - Vanilla JavaScript